Children's Comprehensive Bible Question Quiz

 c.
 Peter, Thomas, and Matthew.

 a.
-Peter, James, and John were considered Jesus' inner circle.
+Peter, James, and John were considered members of Jesus' inner circle.

 -